Apply for Future Fisher Program

 - Relevant training courses acquired, including:

-- Fishing Master IV or;
+- Fishing Master IV

 - Radio Operator's Certificate-Maritime Commercial (ROC-MC)